c0d3z3r0/rpi2strap/README.md

 rpi2strap is a script for installing Debian GNU/Linux Jessie 8.0 armhf to a sd card.
 You will get real Debian, not Raspbian!

 ## Why?
 Why not? :-) I *hate* downloading big sd card images and dd'ing them onto my sd cards resulting in an overblown Raspbian installation with software I would never use.
-You'll simply get a basic Debian installation like from the netinstaller.
+You'll simply get a basic Debian installation like from the netinstaller with some more basic packages (see below).
 Additionally you can use more recent software and get Debian security updates faster.

 ## What you will need and how to I use it
 There is some software you have to install: grep, curl, csplit, dosfstools and cdebootstrap.
 You need an ethernet connection. **The installer does not work with wifi!**